Prakash9944/node-excersice/interview-questions/interview-question.md

 ## 9. what is mongoose

-## 10. what is obserable and promise in angular
+## 10. what is observable and promise in angular

 ## 11. how to insert data to mongodb